Utah Deaf History and Culture

 Dennis carried the Olympic torch from 34th to 37th Streets on Washington Boulevard on May 10, 1996, bringing the Olympic spirit to the Deaf community in Ogden, Utah.
 For the 15 minutes of glory, his granddaughter, Marissa Tarbet, flew the Olympic flag in front of the American Athletic Association of the Deaf offices on 36th Street (UAD Bulletin, July 1996, p.
 11).

-Dennis was extremely dedicated to the AAAD, and he provided a long list of voluntary services to the organization.
+Dennis was highly dedicated to the AAAD and provided a long list of voluntary services to the organization.
 Dennis was inducted into the AAAD Hall of Fame as a leader in 1999.
 He has served on AAAD committees and in various offices over the past twenty-five years.
-Dennis had "preserved in his constant and ongoing efforts to turn the AAAD into a powerful, dynamic national organization" in order to benefit Deaf people who participated in AAAD sports events (UAD Bulletin, December 1999, p.
+Dennis had "preserved in his constant and ongoing efforts to turn the AAAD into a powerful, dynamic national organization" to benefit Deaf people who participated in AAAD sports events (UAD Bulletin, December 1999, p.
 5).
 Among his many contributions to the AAAD are:

 According to the December 1999 issue of the UAD Bulletin, "Dennis worked for the AAAD during the difficult restructuring years, when several National Sports Organizations (NSOs) were "banned," and when the organization's finances were in jeopardy.
 Instead of taking opposing political positions, he preferred to discreetly continue the organization's "housekeeping" duties, completing the tasks that were required to keep the organization running while others were in the spotlight supporting one political agenda or the other" (UAD Bulletin, December 1999, p.
 5).

 In addition to his AAAD involvement, Dennis was a leader in the Northwest Association of the Deaf (NWAAD).
-He was the recording secretary, president, and chairman of two regional basketball tournaments, as well as one regional softball tournament, between 1978 and 1997.
+He was the recording secretary, president, and chairman of two regional basketball tournaments and one regional softball tournament between 1978 and 1997.
 He was the first person in any region to use computers to record tournament results.
 He received the NWAAD Hall of Fame induction in 1990 (UAD Bulletin, December 1999, p.
 5).

 After twenty-eight years of dedicated service to Deaf sports, Dennis retired in 2002 (Shirley Platt, personal communication, January 6, 2015).

-Ultimately, Dennis deserves attention for his lengthy history of voluntary contributions to organizations such as the American Athletic Association of the Deaf, Northwest Association of the Deaf, and Golden Spike Athletic Club of the Deaf, all of which he does with a humble and low key approach.
+Ultimately, Dennis deserves attention for his long history of voluntary contributions to organizations such as the American Athletic Association of the Deaf, Northwest Association of the Deaf, and Golden Spike Athletic Club of the Deaf, which he does with a humble and low-key approach.
 In addition to participating in sports organizations, he served on multiple committees and in various offices for the National Fraternal Society of the Deaf's Ogden Division #127, the Utah Association for the Deaf, and the USDB Institutional Council.
 We owe Dennis a debt of gratitude for his selfless contributions to the Utah Deaf Community.

 Utah Deaf Athletes